Wo gehest du hin? BWV 166: History and words

 Bach had assumed his position as Thomaskantor in Leipzig in May 1723.
 He composed Wo gehest du hin? as part of his first cantata cycle there for the fourth Sunday after Easter, called Cantate.
 The prescribed readings for the Sunday were from the Epistle of James, "Every good gift comes from the Father of lights", and from the Gospel of John, Jesus announcing the Comforter in his Farewell Discourse.

 The identity of the person who was writing Bach's librettos during his first year in Leipzig is not known.
 The poet began by posing a question, a quotation from the gospel.
 The answer to the question is the theme of the cantata, which explores the direction in which life should go.
 The poet inserted as movement 3 the third stanza of Bartholomäus Ringwaldt's hymn "Herr Jesu Christ, ich weiß gar wohl" (1582).
 As the closing chorale the first stanza of Ämilie Juliane von Schwarzburg-Rudolstadt's "Wer weiß, wie nahe mir mein Ende" (1688).

 Bach first performed the cantata on 7 May 1724.
 There is no information about later performances by Bach.

 Music

 Scoring and structure

 Bach structured the cantata in six movements, scored for soprano (S), alto (A), tenor (T) and bass (B) soloists, a four-part choir SATB, and a Baroque instrumental ensemble of oboe (Ob), two violins (Vl), viola (Va) and basso continuo.

 In the following table of the movements, the scoring follows the Neue Bach-Ausgabe.
 The keys and time signatures are taken from Alfred Dürrs's standard book The Cantatas of J. S. Bach, using the symbol for common time (4/4).
 He gives the duration as 17 minutes.
 The cantus firmus of movement 3 is typically sung by the soprano of the choir.

+Movements of Wo gehest du hin?